Former Rugby International, Mental Health & Motivational Speaker

 Alan has become a regular contributor on RTE’s Against the Head as well as co-commentating on Ireland 6 Nations matches for BBC Northern Ireland.
 Alan was selected by ITV as part of their Rugby World Cup Commentary Team alongside Michael Lynagh, Francois Pienaar, Sean Fitzpatrick and Lawrence Dallaglio.
 He regularly commentates for Sky Sports and most recently joined Newstalk FM as sports anchor.

 Alan is an excellent communicator and is proving very popular as an event speaker.
-He is available as a guest speaker, MC, after-dinner speaker or awards host and can speak on such topics as:
+He is available as a keynote speaker, MC, after-dinner speaker or awards host and speaks on such topics as:

 - Leadership & Teamwork